celery/celery/docs/userguide/extending.rst

 .. attribute:: autoreloader

     :class:`~celery.worker.autoreloder.Autoreloader` used to automatically
-    reload use code when the filesystem changes.
+    reload use code when the file-system changes.

     This is only defined if the ``autoreload`` argument is enabled.
     Your worker bootstep must require the `Autoreloader` bootstep to use this;